ivboh/most_affordable_destinations_data_scientist/README.md

 ---
 # Intruduction: background and motivation
-Occassionally I hear my data scientist friends relocate, or were unwilling to do so, for new oppotunaties.
-The decision making process varies greatly, from being able to watch broadway shows every week to working with the smartest people they know of.
-But one factor remains one of the concerns: the living cost at the new location.
+Occassionally I hear my data scientist friends relocated, or were unwilling to do so, for new oppotunaties.
+The decision making process is complecated and varies greatly, from being able to watch broadway shows every week to wanting to work with the smartest people they know of.
+But one factor remains a main concern: the living cost at the new location.
 The goal of my project is to find out the most affordable place to live for data scientists and by which amount if there is a winner.

 ---
 # Hypothesis and test